unkarelian/final-response-processor/README.md

 - `<search>` / `<replace>` tagging for deterministic edits when you need precise diffs
 - Uses your existing Connection Manager profiles so each step can target the best tool
 - Non-invasive: normal chat flow stays untouched until you trigger a refinement

-## Quick Start

-1. Copy this folder into `data/default-user/extensions/`
-2. Reload SillyTavern — the extension enables automatically
-3. Configure one or more refinement steps under **Extensions → Final Response Processor**
-4. Click the wand on any assistant message to run your pipeline

 ## Configuring Steps